dotnet/docs/docs/core/compatibility/core-libraries/8.0/activity-operation-name.md

 ## Recommended action

 This change is unlikely to cause breaks as using `null` when creating `Activity` objects is rare.
-If for any reason your code depends on the `null` value for the operation name, you'll need to adjust the code to either not use `null` or expect that the operation name will be stored as an empty string when you specify `null`.
+If for any reason your code depended on the `null` value for the operation name, adjust the code to either not use `null` or expect that the operation name will be stored as an empty string when you specify `null`.

 ## Affected APIs